microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 ---
 Order: 1
 Area: nodejs
-TOCTitle: Working With JavaScript
+TOCTitle: Working with JavaScript
-PageTitle: Working With JavaScript in Visual Studio Code
+PageTitle: Working with JavaScript in Visual Studio Code
 ContentId: 3e5af2a6-7669-4b5d-b19f-78077af14fda
-MetaDescription: Working With JavaScript in Visual Studio Code Code
+MetaDescription: Working with JavaScript in Visual Studio Code
 DateApproved:
 ---

-# Working with JavaScript in Visual Studio Code
+# Working with JavaScript

 ## IntelliSense

-VS Code's JavaScript [IntelliSense](/docs/editor/intellisense.md) provides intelligent code completion, parameter info,  references search, and many other advanced language features.
+Visual Studio Code's JavaScript [IntelliSense](/docs/editor/intellisense.md) provides intelligent code completion, parameter info,  references search, and many other advanced language features.
 Our JavaScript IntelliSense is powered by the [JavaScript language service](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio) developed by the TypeScript team.
 While IntelliSense should just work for most JavaScript projects without any configuration, you can make IntelliSense even more using using [JS Docs](/docs/languages/javascript#js-doc-support) or by configuring a `jsconfig.json` project.

 For the details of how JavaScript IntelliSense works, including being based on type inference, JSDoc annotations, TypeScript declarations, and mixing JavaScript and TypeScript projects, see the [JavaScript language service documentation](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).